This is a summation and not a conclusion. The reader must reach their own conclusions with regard to the validity of Mormonism.

 The Most Correct Book in the World

 There have been thousands of changes made to the Book of Mormon.
-Many of them substantive not just spelling and grammar as the apologists claim.
-The Book of Mormon might be more accurately labelled the most ‘corrected book in the world.’
+Many of them substantive – not just spelling and grammar as the apologists would have you believe.
+The Book of Mormon might be more accurately labeled the most ‘corrected book in the world.’

 Testimony of the Witnesses to the Book of Mormon

-There is evidence that each of the three witnesses confessed at some point that they only saw the plates and angel by. “visions of the mind,” or “second sight;” Numerous statements by Whitmer and Harris make it clear that their experiences were much more subjective than the testimony statement written by Joseph Smith for their signature would suggest.
+There is evidence that each of the three witnesses confessed at some point that they only saw the plates and angel by. “visions of the mind,” or “second sight.”
+Statements by Whitmer and Harris make it clear that their experiences were much more subjective than the testimony statement written by Joseph Smith for their signature would suggest.

-Martin Harris was by any standard a gullible and supersticious fool, and his words and actions make him an unreliable witness.
+Martin Harris was by any standard a gullible and superstitious man.
+He stated publicly that neither he nor the other witnesses viewed the gold plates with their real eyes.
+His words and actions make him an unreliable witness.

 Smith’s Undue Influence on Women and Minor Children to Marry Him.

 There is much evidence that Smith promised guarantees of eternal life to the families of the young girls he desired.
 As well there are reports that he suggested he would be killed if his targets did not comply with his wishes.
-I think any decent let alone reasonable person would find this unconscionable.
+I think any decent, let alone reasonable person, would find him methods of persuasion unconscionable.

-A 37-year-old man marrying and having sexual relations with a 14-year-old child is beyond alarming and was not as Mormon apologists suggest a common occurrence in Smith’s day.
+A 37-year-old man marrying and having sexual relations with a 14-year-old child is beyond alarming and was not, as some Mormon apologists suggest, a common occurrence in Smith’s day.

 Polygamy and Polyandry

-Likewise, Smith’s marriages to, and sexual relations with, women already married to other men is vile.
+Likewise, Smith’s marriage to, and sexual relations with, women already married to other men is vile.

-Smith’s polygamy and polyandry are further unjustified by the fact that modern-day prophets including Gordon B. Hinckley have said that polygamy was not, and is not, doctrinal.
+Smith’s polygamy and polyandry are further unjustified by the fact that modern-day prophets including Gordon B. Hinckley have said that polygamy is not doctrinal.

 I think any reasonable person would conclude that these facts combined with Smith’s serial lying to his associates, followers, and wife about his polygamy throws a negative light on the nature of his character.